13 - The lac Operon

 - Regulation of transcription.

 - Controlling how often transcription starts.
 Controlling how often transcription starts involves regulating σ factor (and the RNA polymerase core enzyme) binding to the promoter.
-Regulatory transcription factors (activator and repressor proteins) are involved in controlling how often transcription starts.
+Regulatory transcription factors (activator and repressor proteins) promote or inhibit σ factor binding.
 The lac operon is an example of this type of gene regulation.

 - Attenuation.
 Attenuation involves activating transcription to begin producing a mRNA molecule; however, transcription is terminated prematurely before the entire mRNA is made.